-- (1) Nvlon fuel tank.
+- (1) Nylon fuel tank.

-- · (1) Metal clunk.
+- (1) Metal clunk.

-- · (1) Silicone tube.
+- (1) Silicon tube.

-- · (1) Pre-assemble stopper.
+- (1) Pre-assemble stopper.

-- (1) 165mm x 250mm foam.
+- · (1) 165mm x 250mm foam.

-INSTALLING THE STOPPER
+INSTALLING THE STOPPER ASSEMBLY

 - 1. The stopper has been pre-assembled at the factory. - 2.
-Using a modeling knife, cut one length of silicone fuel line (the length of silicone fuel line is calculated by how the weighted clunk should rest about 8mm away from the rear of the tank and move freely inside the tank).
-Connect one end of the line to the weighted clunk and the other end to the nylon pick up tube in the stopper. - Carefully bend the second nylon tube up at a 45 degree angle (using a cigarette lighter).
+Using a modeling knife, cut one length of silicon fuel line (the length of silicon fuel line is calculated by how the weighted clunk should rest about 8mm away from the rear of the tank and move freely inside the tank).
+Connect one end of the line to the weighted clunk and the other end to the nylon pick up tube in the stopper. - 3.
+Carefully bend the second nylon tube up at a 45 degree angle (using a cigarette lighter).
 This tube will be the vent tube to the muffler. - 4.
 Carefully bend the third nylon tube down at a 45 degree angle (using a cigarette lighter).
-This tube will be vent tube to the fueling valve.
+This tube will be vent tube to the fueling valve